 Organized under the Laws of the State of

 Date:

 Wage Decision # (insert Wage Decision #)

-A. Acce ptance of Bid Proposal by Agency:
+A. Accep tance of Bid Proposal by Agency:

 1. The Proposal for:

-Agency Name: Project Name: Dated:
+Agency Name: Project Name:

-In the Amount of: Dollars (\$)
+Dated: Dollars (\$ )

-is HEREBY ACCEPTED, this day of
+is HEREBY ACCEPTED, this day of,

-20 , by ·
+20, by

-(Name of pe erson Authorized to Accept)
+(Name of person Authorized to Accept)

 2. This Proposal contains Amendments or Addenda for:

-(Describe changes in Amendment/Addenda or the Alternate s)
+(Describe changes in Amendment/Addenda or the Alternates)

-в.
-Notic ce to Proceed
+В. Notice e to Proceed

 1. The Proceed Date is established on

-By:
+Ву:

 Attest: